-For information about how to connect the device and specify its settings, see Chapter 6, Share a Storage Device Attached to the Router.
+For information about how to connect the device and specify its settings, see Chapter 6, Share a USB Storage Device Attached to the Router.

-Access Storage Devices Attached to the Router
+Access Storage Devices Through the Internet

 You can access a USB device through the Internet when you're not home.